 A

-If the flap is displaced in the early postoperative period, a sudden decrease in vision and irregular astigmatism can occur.
+If the flap is displaced in the early postoperative period, it can cause a sudden decrease in vision and irregular astigmatism.
 The cause is often trauma (rubbing the eye, impact during sports, etc.), and the first week after surgery is the highest risk period.
-If flap displacement is noted, an emergency ophthalmology visit is necessary.
+If flap displacement is noted, urgent ophthalmologic evaluation is necessary.
 Treatment involves lifting the flap, irrigating the interface with BSS (balanced salt solution), accurately repositioning the flap, and fixing it with an air bubble.
 With appropriate management, vision often recovers, but if left untreated, the risk of irregular astigmatism and infection increases.

 Flap-related problems occurring one month or more after surgery are classified as late postoperative complications.

-Late flap dislocation: Since the LASIK flap never fully heals even years after surgery, flap dislocation can occur several years later due to trauma (e.g., car accidents, direct ocular trauma during sports) 4).
-The principle of treatment is lift, wash, and reposition as soon as flap dislocation is recognized; the longer the delay, the higher the risk of epithelial ingrowth.
-Cases of trauma occurring five or more years postoperatively have been reported, emphasizing the importance of informing the treating physician about a history of refractive surgery from a patient education perspective 1).
+Late flap displacement: Since the LASIK flap never fully heals even years after surgery, flap displacement can occur years later due to trauma (e.g., car accidents, direct ocular trauma during sports) 4).
+The principle of treatment is lift, wash, and reposition the flap as soon as displacement is recognized; the longer the delay, the higher the risk of epithelial ingrowth.
+Cases of trauma occurring five or more years postoperatively have been reported, emphasizing the importance of informing the attending physician about a history of refractive surgery from a patient education perspective 1).

 Progression of late epithelial ingrowth: Mild epithelial ingrowth recognized early postoperatively may enlarge over several years, causing flap melting and irregular astigmatism.
-Enhancement surgery (re-treatment) is known to further increase the risk of epithelial ingrowth, and shorter follow-up intervals are recommended for eyes with such history 6).
-The recurrence rate after flap lift and scraping is reported to be 5–20%, and additional procedures such as edge alcohol treatment or flap edge suturing (Ethibond) are considered effective 6).
+Enhancement surgery (re-treatment) is known to further increase the risk of epithelial ingrowth, and shorter follow-up intervals are recommended for eyes with a history of such surgery 6).
+The recurrence rate after flap lift and scraping is reported to be 5–20%, and additional procedures such as edge alcohol treatment or flap edge suturing (e.g., with Ethibond) are considered effective 6).

 Persistent dry eye: Reflex tear secretion reduction due to corneal nerve transection after LASIK recovers in most cases within 6–12 months, but in some cases it persists as refractory dry eye7).
-The Refractive Surgery Guidelines (8th edition) clearly list dry eye as a postoperative complication of LASIK, requiring preoperative evaluation and active postoperative treatment 1).
-Comparative studies of SMILE and FS-LASIK have shown that corneal nerve density recovers faster after SMILE, with less impact on tear parameters 7), making it a consideration in surgical technique selection.
+Dry eye is one of the most common LASIK complications, and preoperative evaluation and postoperative treatment are important 1).
+Comparative studies of SMILE and FS-LASIK have shown that corneal nerve density recovers faster and tear parameters are less affected after SMILE7), which is a consideration in surgical technique selection.

-Flap margin necrosis: As a rare complication, ischemic necrosis of the flap margin may occur.
+Flap edge necrosis: As a rare complication, ischemic necrosis of the flap edge may occur.
 It is recognized on corneal topography as characteristic marginal undulation.

-Postoperative ectasia (corneal ectasia): Corneal ectasia may develop postoperatively due to insufficient residual stromal bed (RST) after flap creation or manifestation of pre-existing subclinical keratoconus.
+Postoperative ectasia (corneal ectasia): Corneal ectasia can develop postoperatively due to insufficient residual stromal bed (RST) after flap creation or the manifestation of pre-existing subclinical keratoconus.
 The prevalence of ectasia after LASIK is reported to be approximately 90 per 100,000 eyes 14), about 4.5 times that of PRK (approximately 20 per 100,000) 14).
-RST < 280 μm is a threshold for a sharp increase in ectasia risk, and PTA (percent tissue altered) ≥ 40% is also considered an independent risk factor 13).
-The Randleman scoring system enables preoperative risk stratification by comprehensively evaluating five factors: abnormal corneal morphology, low RST, young age, thin cornea, and high myopia11).
+RST < 280 μm is a threshold for a sharp increase in ectasia risk, and percent tissue altered (PTA) ≥ 40% is also an independent risk factor 13).
+The Randleman scoring system enables preoperative risk stratification by comprehensively evaluating five factors: abnormal corneal topography, low RST, young age, thin cornea, and high myopia11).

-Slit-lamp photograph (A): Two weeks after LASIK, epithelial ingrowth and epithelial cysts (white arrows) are seen at the flap interface, with white opacification spreading from the flap edge toward the center.
-OCT image (B): The flap and Bowman’s layer tear edge (black arrowhead) and the opposite flap edge bending (black arrow) are shown in cross-section, confirming the depth of epithelial invasion into the interface.
+Slit-lamp photograph (A): Two weeks after LASIK, epithelial ingrowth and epithelial cysts (white arrows) are seen at the flap interface, with opacification spreading from the flap edge toward the center.
+OCT image (B): Tomography shows the tear edge of the flap and Bowman’s membrane (black arrowhead) and bending of the opposite flap edge (black arrow), confirming the depth of epithelial invasion into the interface.
 This corresponds to epithelial ingrowth discussed in the “Diagnosis and Management” section.

-According to the Refractive Surgery Guidelines (8th edition), it is a principle to perform slit-lamp microscopy on the day after surgery to check for abnormalities, and to continue follow-up for up to 6 months postoperatively 1).
+Standard practice includes slit-lamp examination the day after surgery to check for abnormalities, followed by follow-up for up to 6 months postoperatively 1).

 Slit-lamp microscopy: Most important for diagnosis and monitoring of flap complications.
-Retroillumination is used to evaluate the infiltration and interface condition under the flap.
-In Grade 1–2 DLK, fine punctate infiltrates in the periphery are characteristic, and timely recognition of spread toward the center is the basis for treatment decisions.
-Epithelial ingrowth is recognized as white opacification extending inward from the flap edge, and it is important to quantitatively record the distance (mm) from the edge to the center.
+Retroillumination is used to evaluate infiltration and interface conditions under the flap.
+In Grade 1–2 DLK, fine punctate infiltrates in the periphery are characteristic, and timely recognition of central spread is key for treatment decisions.
+Epithelial ingrowth appears as opacification extending inward from the flap edge; it is important to quantitatively record the distance (mm) from the edge to the center.

 Anterior segment OCT (AS-OCT): Essential for evaluating flap thickness and residual stromal bed, confirming the depth and extent of epithelial ingrowth, and differentiating DLK from interface fluid syndrome (IFS).
-In IFS, a uniform low-intensity fluid layer is seen under the flap, while DLK shows predominantly punctate or linear high-intensity areas 8).
-AS-OCT also quantifies the degree of flap displacement (distance and depth of shift), aiding in determining the urgency of treatment.
+In IFS, a uniform low-reflectivity fluid layer is seen under the flap, while DLK shows predominantly punctate or linear high-reflectivity areas 8).
+AS-OCT also quantifies the degree of flap displacement (distance and depth), aiding in determining the urgency of treatment.

 Corneal topography: Used to evaluate flap striae, irregular astigmatism, and ectasia.
-Changes can be detected through serial postoperative observations.
-After stromal melting due to Grade 4 DLK, it is important to check for changes in posterior elevation using tomography (e.g., Pentacam) to assess the development of ectasia.
+Serial postoperative observations can detect changes.
+After stromal melting due to Grade 4 DLK, it is important to assess posterior elevation changes using tomography (e.g., Pentacam) to evaluate for ectasia development.

 Protect with BSS, accurate repositioning after ablation, BCL fixation